GustavAbrahamsson/Electric-chopper/README.md

 The mounting assembly I designed to be able to attach the sprocket to the wheel is something that worked surprisingly well.
 It's rock solid despite it being 3D-printed (ofcourse not the sprocket though).

+The giant transparent plate is 8 mm acrylic that was laser-cut.

 WIP:
 - Aluminium attachment plate for:
   - Chain tensioner